weiwenzhou/Finite-State-Automata/README.md

 ### Methods

 ##### FSA.accepts(self, word)
-Tests if there is valid run of the FSA over the word
+Tests if there is valid run of the FSA over the word.
 ```
 fsa.accepts('aab') # returns False
 fsa.accepts('aba') # returns False